Your identity document might be rejected due to an accidental error during the onboarding process. Please make sure that your passport is:

 If you are unable to upload your passport:

 Grant Camera Permissions: Ensure that the nsave app has permission to access your camera.
-You can adjust this in your device settings.
+Adjust permissions in your device's settings if necessary.

 As a general rule, any passport from a supported country with a machine-readable zone (MRZ) should be acceptable.
 If yours meets these criteria but is still being rejected, please reach out to our customer support via the app or email us at support@nsave.com.